15 Top Things to Do in Rishikesh, India, For a Great Adventure Holiday

 Find great hotels in Rishikesh

 Though, once you set foot on this land, you’ll discover a land which is very similar when compared to other small cities of India but, you will gradually fall in love with it for sure.
 Accommodation options are available in abundance from ashrams to hostels to luxury hotels.
-If you love to stay away from the crowd, finding accommodation towards the north of the city will be a good idea.
+If you love to stay away from the crowd, finding accommodation in the north of the city will be a good idea.

 Bhandari Swiss Cottages, 60’s Green Hills, Ayurveda Bhavan at Rishikesh, Dewa Retreat – A Himalayan Boutique Hotel, EllBee Ganga View are some of the most popular places to stay in Rishikesh, especially among international tourists.